KathiSa/climateindoorsimulation/FileInput.md

 You have two options to provide a suitable IDF file for the simulation:

 1. (Option A) Use an example IDF file (base.idf) via the GUI (Fig. 1, marker 2).
-Note: The IDF file, is based on a generic IDF file, which can be further modified via the web interface.
+Note: The IDF file is based on a generic IDF file, which can be further modified via the web interface.
 2. (Option B) Uploading a custom IDF file via the GUI (Fig. 1, marker 3).

-   * (Option A) Using a given example IDF file
+   * (Option A) Using a provided example IDF file
       * Click on the "+" button in the line 'Use example IDF file' (Fig. 1, marker 2).
       * Press the 'Use example' button (Fig. 2, marker 1).
       * If successful, the name "base.idf" will now be displayed in the web interface (Fig. 4, marker 1).